Grayson County High School (Kentucky): Sports

 The school has been able to move past its internal rivalries and compete with external foes in various competitions.
 Both the boys' and girls' tennis teams have won several regional titles and are perennial regional favorites.
 The softball team has been very successful as well, even making ranking of No. 1 in the state and No. 25 in the nation.
 It has developed a strong rivalry with the other regional powerhouse, Owensboro Catholic.
 The baseball team has also done well, winning several regional titles.
 The football team has struggled for much of its history but did make the semifinals of the state playoffs in 1982.
 The team has seen a ray of hope in recent years, finishing the 2007 and 2008 seasons with 7-4 records and playoff appearances.
 The boys' basketball team has been moderately successful, winning regional championships in 1993, 2001, and 2009.
 The track and field team has been one of the school's strongest programs, with 13 individual State Championships won by Cougar track and field team members.

 The 2008–2009 school year saw incredible success for Cougar activities, with a school record 26 wins for the girls' basketball team, the academic team going to its first State Tournament and attending Nationals as well, a school record in wins for the boys' soccer team, the football team hosting its first state playoff game in over two decades, a regional championship and Elite 8 appearance for the boys' basketball team, and a 5th place state finish for the cheerleaders.
 The Cougars won District in boys' and girls' basketball, baseball, Softball, and academic team.
 The baseball team and academic team finished second in the region, and the school had the best combined boys' and girls' basketball record in Kentucky.
 The Cougars' main rivals are the Edmonson County High School Wildcats.
 The football teams play each year for the Tobacco Stick in the "Tobacco Bowl."
 The two schools also compete in the same district and region in many other competitions.
 GCHS also has rivalries with Ohio County High School, Breckinridge County High School, Butler County High School, and Elizabethtown High School.

 The school fields competitors in soccer, cross country, cheerleading, dance team, golf, boys' tennis, girls' basketball, and academic team.

-Musical activities

-The school also has a concert, marching and pep band, orchestra and chorus.

-Clubs

-The school sponsors several clubs including DECA, Beta Club, National Honor Society, Future Problem Solvers and FFA.